Letheward/JavaStrict/README.md

 ## No OOP?

 > the equivalents of constructor are below, actually looks similiar to `struct` in C.
-> `this` in those function will point to `Window`, so there can't be "member functions".
+> `this` in those functions will point to `Window`, so "methods" in those are pointless, just write them as normal functions that take this "type".
 ~~~ js
 // init with 0
 const Vector3 = () => ({